nephio-project/docs/install-guide/gcp.md

 - All resources (Nephio management cluster, Config Controller, and workload clusters) will be in the same GCP project.
 - All clusters attached to the default VPC as their primary VPC.
+- All clusters will be created in the same region or zone.

 It is certainly possible to set up Nephio without these assumptions - that is left as an exercise for the reader.